 The virtual environment changes how we meet these objectives.
 It represents a new medium through which goals can be achieved and tasks assigned.
-Virtual meetings are not threat to the status quo, they’re a chance to take a new approach to established goals.
+Virtual meetings are not a threat to the status quo.
+They’re a chance to take a new approach to established goals.

 Making those goals the priority redefines how we look at and use meetings, regardless of their delivery.
 The novelty of virtual meetings is a chance for resilience and growth among leaders and organizations.